Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Introduction

 Theorem \ref{t: 1_intro} is further generalized to algebras.
-A $\L$-algebra is called \emph{module-finite} if it is finitely generated as a $\L$-module.
 The language of $\L$-modules $\La$, or of $\L$-algebras $\Lal$, consists in the usual language of groups $\Lg$ or of rings $\Lr$, respectively, together with unary functions $\{\cdot_\l \mid \l\in \L\}$ representing multiplication by elements of $\L$ (see Subsection \ref{p: notation}).
-We write $(R;\mc{L})$ to indicate that a structure $R$ is considered with a language $\mc{L}$.